Making Money With D&D

 4. Start A YouTube Channel

 Much like running a blog, starting a YouTube channel can help you grow your Dungeons and Dragons-based audience.
-The different here is that YouTube is primarily video instead of being text.
+The difference here is that YouTube is primarily video instead of text.
 This will also allow give you the ability to record and stream your own Dungeons and Dragons games, as well as give information about the game as a whole.